mezzio/mezzio/doc/book/features/container/intro.md

 > clear typehint to follow (e.g., most middleware only uses `callable` as a
 > typehint, or where we want to imply specific configuration is necessary (e.g.,
 > [Whoops](http://filp.github.io/whoops/) requires specific configuration to
-> work correctly with Expressive, and thus we do not want a generic service name
+> work correctly with Mezzio, and thus we do not want a generic service name
 > for it).
 We try to keep these to a minimum, however.